 While this may seem like an excessive amount of caution (trust us, we understand the notion of the wind whipping in your face on the open road), proper protection can reduce risk of injury or fatality by 37 percent and 68 percent, respectively.
 When the most prevalent injuries in major motorcycle crashes include nerve damage, spinal cord injury, foot injuries, broken bones, and head trauma, this level of increased protection is well worth paying attention to.

-If you or another person involved in an accident are in need of medical attention, do not waste time calling the paramedics and the proper authorities.
+If you or another person involved in an accident are in need of medical attention, do not waste time, call the paramedics and the proper authorities.
 Often, there is an element of shock even if you aren’t seemingly injured, and short-term decision making is difficult.
 It is important to breathe, relax, and let medical professionals assess everyone before you depart from any moderate-to-serious incident.
-Even if it is a single-vehicle incident, you need to be sure that you are fully healthy and there is no damage to report to you or your bike, as an insurance claim will often be rejected without proper proof.
+Even if it is a single-vehicle incident, you need to be sure that you are fully healthy and there is no damage to report to you or your bike, as an insurance claim will often be rejected without proper proof and documentation.

 What to Do in the Event of an Accident